XiaoMi/mace-models/realtime-style-transfer/README.md

 realtime style transfer
 =====

-This folder contains realtime style transfer examples and benchmark results  on soc-821 and soc-845 GPU.
+This folder contains realtime style transfer examples and benchmark results on Qualcomm Snapdragon 821 and 845.

 Introduction
 ---